Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Background and related work

 \subsection{VQCs as Fourier series}

 A strategy presented in \cite{fourier} and \cite{fourier2} is to have $L$ layers, reuploading the encoded data each time.
-A layer consists of the encoding gates $S(x)$ and a trainable layer $W(\theta)$.
-The encoding $S(x)$ is composed of gates of the form $\exp{ixH}$, with $H$ a Hamiltonian.
+A layer consists of the encoding gates $S(x)$, with $x$ in this context a classical input, and a trainable layer $W(\theta)$.
+The encoding $S(x)$ is composed of gates of the form $e^{ixH}$, with $H$ a Hamiltonian.
 This can always be decomposed as $H=V^{\dag}\Sigma V$, with $\Sigma$ a diagonal operator with the eigenvalues $\lambda _i$ of $H$.
 The $ij$ element of the transformation matrix after $L$ layers can be written as: